0xAX/linux-insides/Initialization/linux-initialization-5.md

 };
 ```

 where `mm_rb` is a red-black tree of the virtual memory areas, `pgd` is a pointer to the page global directory, `mm_users` is address space users, `mm_count` is primary usage counter and `mmap_sem` is memory area semaphore.
-After we setup memory descriptor of the initiali process, next step is initialization of the intel Memory Protection Extensions with `mpx_mm_init`.
+After we setup memory descriptor of the initial process, next step is initialization of the Intel Memory Protection Extensions with `mpx_mm_init`.
 The next step is initialization of the code/data/bss resources with:

 ```C
 	code_resource.start = __pa_symbol(_text);